 Using Mosquito Foggers for Mosquito Control

 Mosquito foggers do just that.
-These devices disperse insecticide in the areas that mosquitoes congregate and breed.
-The insecticide appears in the form of a mist or fog of small droplets with the chemical inside it.
-The mosquitoes that come in contact with the poisonous insecticide are killed, often instantly.
-Foggers can discharge their contents directly onto foliage and lawns.
-If sprayed in the air, they allow the product to land on those surfaces indirectly.
+These devices disperse insecticide into the air and should be directed at the areas mosquitoes use to congregate and breed.
+The insecticide appears in the form of a mist or fog of small droplets of insecticide.
+The mosquitoes that come in contact with the poison are killed, often instantly.
+You can discharge fogger contents directly onto foliage and lawns or allow it to drift from a distance.

 Foggers are the devices of choice for pest control professionals when regulating mosquito populations.

-- Thermal foggers use heating coils to convert an insecticide from a liquid into a mist or fog.
-They are ideal for use in outdoor areas like large yards, patios, and so on.
-These devices are capable of operating using only a small butane gas cylinder, which makes them very portable and versatile.
-But, be sure not to use them in enclosed spaces due to the risk of asphyxiation!
-Electrical foggers, on the other hand, run on electricity.
-They use this to transform the fogging liquid into a fine mist that they then disperse into the surrounding air.
+- Thermal foggers use flame to heat coils that convert an insecticide from a liquid into a mist or fog.
+They are ideal for use in outdoor areas like large yards, patios, etc. These devices can operate using only a small propane gas cylinder, making them very portable and versatile.
+But, be sure not to use them in enclosed spaces due to the risk of asphyxiation and burns!
+Learn more about propane mosquito foggers.

 The Insecticides Used in Mosquito Foggers